rjkviegas/skills-workshops/ruby-fundamentals/class-syntax/README.md

 ### Exercise Three

 Write a program that keeps a list of todos.

+- As a user I want to add a todo to the list
+- As a user I want to print my todo list

 It should:
 * Have two classes:
  * `Todo`
    * Has two methods: